zulip/zulip/README.md

   [companies](https://zulipchat.com/for/companies/), or Zulip for [working groups and part time communities](https://zulipchat.com/for/working-groups-and-communities/).

 * **Running a Zulip server**.
 Setting up a server takes just a couple of minutes.
-Zulip runs on Ubuntu 16.04 Xenial and Ubuntu 14.04 Trusty.
-The installation process is
+Zulip runs on Ubuntu 18.04 Bionic, Ubuntu 16.04 Xenial, Ubuntu 14.04 Trusty, and Debian 9 Stretch.
+The installation process is [documented here](https://zulip.readthedocs.io/en/stable/prod.html).
-  [documented here](https://zulip.readthedocs.io/en/stable/prod.html).
+  Commercial support is available; see <https://zulipchat.com/plans>
-  Commercial support is available; see <https://zulipchat.com/plans> for details.
+  for details.

 * **Using Zulip without setting up a server**. <https://zulipchat.com> offers free and commercial hosting.